Knowing Bintan at Its Heart

 bintan-map

-Currently, Bintan is well-known for its luxurious resorts and exotic shining beaches.
+Currently, Bintan is well-known for its luxurious resorts and shining beaches.
 But do you know about the island’s profound history?
 Well, let us take you on a trip down memory lane.

 Bintan as a Flourishing Trading Port

 Lying close to the Equator, Bintan enjoys a tropical climate throughout the year.
 With the perfect combination of warm turquoise waters of the South China Sea and sparkling white beaches, Bintan is the ultimate dream for both traders and inhabitants.
-It was not too long before foreign traders became enamoured by Bintan’s charms.
+It was not too long before foreign traders became enamored by Bintan’s charms.

 Many traders eventually decided to put down roots in Bintan and married the local people.
 That is how Riau and Bintan became home to the Malay and sea nomads as well as migrants from China, India, and the Middle East.
 The history of Bintan is pretty much a product of cultural assimilation among these people.
 The significance of Bintan’s natural beauty and cultural diversity is why countless tourists are attracted to this island paradise.